ArtemSkok-Leia/test-nmp-bump-version-on-merge/README.md

-Commit anything to `main` - this will trigger the workflow to bump version in package.json.
+Commiting anything to `main` - this will trigger the workflow to bump version in package.json.